mad01der/DASH-PC/README.md

 however,the results are not so good because the origin ply files are very huge.So the next improvement is to try draco.

 recommend website:https://blog.csdn.net/jxt1234and2010/article/details

+/*2024/11/30 First update */
+add draco in draco_test.js ,the draco files can be found in public/drc, to try the draco ,change the index source file from "main.js" to "draco_test.js".